NishankKuppa1/CS151-Final-Project/README.md

 # Please ensure that apple.png, dot.png, head.png, and alarmFile.wav are in the src folder when executed.
+Create a package called master.

 Alarm Clock Snake